 Also, it’s a good idea to check in with a close contact of where you’re staying.
 If you want to share your location with close family members or friends throughout your journey, take a look at these best location finding apps and GPS tracking apps.

-By all means, share your travel plans and whereabouts with your closest family members but do it privately via private messaging or phone call.
+By all means though, share your travel plans and whereabouts with your closest family members but do it privately via private messaging or phone call.

 Do not post your exact location on social media